Pathoschild/smapi-mod-dump/source/~Pathoschild/ContentPatcher/docs/author-guide.md

 ```
 > patch parse "assets/{{Season}.png"
 [ERROR] Can't parse that token value: Reached end of input, expected end of token ('}}').
 ```

+### patch dump
+`patch dump` provides specialized reports about the internal Content Patcher state.
+These are meant for technical troubleshooting; in most cases you should use `patch summary` instead.

+Available reports:

+* `patch dump order` shows the global definition order for all loaded patches.
+* `patch dump applied` shows all active patches grouped by target in their apply order, including whether each patch is applied.

 ### Debug mode
 Content Patcher has a 'debug mode' which lets you view loaded textures directly in-game with any